Calamari Fettuccini with Garlic, Parsley, and Red Pepper

 The addition of calamari to this dish makes it more grown-up and also just slightly more complicated, if only because when cooking calamari, attention to detail is key.
 Thirty seconds in the life of cooked calamari is the difference between sublime tenderness and chewy rubber bands.
 Just be ready once the calamari goes into the pan.

-This recipe below is as I’ve written it for Sugar and Salt: The Orange Book, but in the video above, I’ve substituted a bed of greens for the carbohydrate-filled, and ever satisfy pasta.
+This recipe below is as I’ve written it for Sugar and Salt: The Orange Book, but in the video above, I’ve substituted a bed of greens for the carbohydrate-filled, and ever-satisfying pasta.
 Either are delicious.

 1 pound dried fettuccini